ngraveio/bc-ur/README.md

 const userUr = UR.fromData({ type: "user", payload: testPayload });
 // Now we are going to create a fountain encoder which can generate an indefinite number of parts.
-// Because the fountain encoder has a state, we need to create a new decoder for each new UR object const encoder = new URFountainEncoder(userUr, 5); // maxFragmentLength: 5
+// Because the fountain encoder has a state, we need to create a new decoder for each new UR object const encoder = new UrFountainEncoder(userUr, 5); // maxFragmentLength: 5

 // Get all fragments at once
 const fragments = encoder.getAllPartsUr(2); // Ratio of fountain parts compared to original parts